-SSIS Foreach Loop Container: How to loop through files, load one by one, and archive folder using SSIS
+SSIS Foreach Loop Container: How to Loop Through Files, Load One by One, and Archive Folder Using SSIS

-In a previous post, I answered a question regarding SSIS packages using 32-bit drivers and 64-bit machines.
+Previously, I answered a question regarding SSIS packages using 32-bit drivers and 64-bit machines.
 In this post, I’ll address another common question related to using SSIS for looping through and loading files to move them to an archive folder by configuring a Foreach Loop container.

 What Is Foreach Loop in SSIS?